Graduate School Handbook Part 11 - The progression examination

 - A time plan for the remaining stages of the work, including any planned skills development or training still to be undertaken, and an indication of when the candidate expects to submit the thesis for final examination;

-- An update on ethical approval where this is a requirement of the RD1 approval.
+- An update on ethical approval and any other matters of research governance such as confidentiality, intellectual property or collaborative arrangements where this is a requirement of the RD1 approval, or where the position has subsequently changed.

 PGR11.7.2 How long should the progression report be?